Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 <p style="clear:both"></p>

-# 2. Setup wifi
+# 2. Setup WiFi

-This step is unnecessary if you have set up WiFi in the Raspberry Pi Imager.
-It is also not supported for the current 'Bookworm' images, only older 'Buster' versions.
+> This step is unnecessary if you have set up WiFi in the Raspberry Pi Imager.
+> This method of setting up WiFi is also not supported for the current 'Bookworm' images, only older 'Buster' versions.
+{.is-info}

 1. This step is optional if you are going to connect to the SBC using an Ethernet network, or if you are going to plug a monitor, keyboard and mouse into the SBC.